home-assistant/developers.home-assistant/blog/2024-01-30-ha-state-icon-properties-changes.md

 title: "Properties changes for ha-state-icon"
 ---

-In Home Assistant 2024.2, integration have a new way to provide icons.
+In Home Assistant 2024.2, integrations have a new way to provide icons.
 To support this new feature, `ha-state-icon` component properties have changed.

 [Read more about icon translations in our documentation](/docs/core/entity#icons).

-If you are a custom card developer and you use this component, you have to adjust the properties passed the component to avoid wrong icons displayed in your custom card.
+If you are a custom card developer using this component, you must adjust the properties passed to the component to avoid displaying the wrong icons in your custom card.

 ### Before 2024.2